You Need to Know this stock? Spark Networks SE (LOV)

-Spark Networks SE (LOV) exchanged 813016 shares on hands in most recent trading session and observed an average volume with 198.68K shares.
-The stock acknowledged active focus on shares in the Thursday trading session.
-LOV disclosed a change of -1.69% and its listed share value at $4.08 in the recent trade transaction.
+Spark Networks SE (LOV) observed an average volume with 225.12K shares and exchanged 513293 shares on hands in most recent trading session.
+The stock acknowledged active focus on shares on Tuesday.
+LOV disclosed a change of 0.89% and its listed share value at $4.53 on 31/12/2019.
 This company belong to USA Country and part of Technology sector.
-It has a market capitalization of $.
+It has a market capitalization of $118.37M.
 Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

 TECHNICAL INTERPRETATION:

 A Simple moving average is one of the most flexible as well as most-commonly used technical analysis indicators.
 It is highly popular among traders, mostly because of its simplicity.
 It works best in a trending environment.
-Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is a downside from its 20 days moving average with -11.81% and trading from 50 days moving average with -20.56%.
-The stock price is performing along negative drift from its 200 days moving average with -55.36%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
+Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is an upside from its 20 days moving average with 1.54% and trading from 50 days moving average with -10.23%.
+The stock price is performing along declining drift from its 200 days moving average with -49.93%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
 The charting software plots the moving average as a line directly into the price chart.

 VOLATILITY ANALYSIS:

-Volatility remained at 4.89% over last week and shows 4.67% volatility in last month.
-Market risk that established with market trade and it is measured by beta factor.
-Beta indicator lies at -.
-Risk is measured on the beta factor, if beta is higher than 1 then risk is higher and if beta is lower than 1, then risk will be low.
+Volatility remained at 5.97% over last week and shows 5.30% volatility in last month.
 VOLATILITY is also measured by ATR an exponential moving average (14-days) of the True Ranges.
-ATR value stands at 0.23.
+ATR value stands at 0.24.

 PROFITABILITY SNAP: